archatelain/code-for-eco-532/poly.md

 ### 4. Combining Multiple Datasets

-In some cases, you will want to enrich your database with complementary information.
-To merge two datasets:
+If you want to enrich your database with complementary information, you need to merge datasets:

 ```
 help merge